FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

 TCP echo client protocol
 ------------------------

-TCP echo client  using the :meth:`BaseEventLoop.create_connection` method, send data and wait until the connection is closed::
+TCP echo client  using the :meth:`AbstractEventLoop.create_connection` method, send data and wait until the connection is closed::

     import asyncio